Sedation Can Help People With Disabilities Tolerate Dentistry

 •IV sedation (general anesthesia)

-We’d be happy to talk with you about your needs, and how we may help – whether the dentistry is for you or someone you love.
+We would be happy to talk with you about your needs, and how we may help – whether the dentistry is for you or someone you love.
 Just give us a call and schedule a free dental consultation, which includes X-rays.

 For more information about the sedation options for people with disabilities or anxiety, or to schedule a free consult, please call or send an e-mail to the dental office near you: